SolomonGithu/rak5146_lora_packet_forwarder_for_wazigate/README.md

 ## Quick start -  hardware setup

-- Connect the GPS and LoRa antenna to the ufl connector on the RAK5146 PiHAT
+- Connect the GPS and LoRa antenna to the ufl connectors on the RAK5146 PiHAT
 - Afterwards mount the RAK5146 PiHAT on a Raspberry Pi 3/4
 - Flash a WaziGate image on an SD and mount this SD card on the Raspberry Pi